cheshirekate8/queenOfSauce/README.md

-# queenOfSauce
+# Queen Of Sauce
-Queen of Sauce is a recipe planning and cooking app based in the universe of Stardew Valley.
+Queen of Sauce is a recipe planning and cooking app set in the universe of Stardew Valley, based on the town's most popular cooking program.

 [Live Heroku App](https://queenofsauce.herokuapp.com/)